ricardoboss/ricardoboss.github.io/content/drafts/2021-05-19-developing-extended-nmea.md

 `QuerySentence` constructor and all interpretation of the data is done in the getters.
 Proprietary and talker sentences on the other hand need to be dynamic and receive a little more evaluation.

-To instatiate a proprietary sentence, we first need to check if it has been registered in the decoder.
+To instantiate a proprietary sentence, we first need to check if it has been registered in the decoder.
 The `ProprietaryCodecs` array contains the constructors registered by the user and are keyed by their identifier (manufacturer id + sentence id).
 If the user expects a certain type, they can pass it as a generic parameter and enjoy full type safety: